MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 #### Unfamiliar sign-in properties

 Calculated in real-time.
 This risk detection type considers past sign-in history to look for anomalous sign-ins.
 The system stores information about previous sign-ins, and triggers a risk detection when a sign-in occurs with properties that are unfamiliar to the user.
 These properties can include IP, ASN, location, device, browser, and tenant IP subnet.
-Newly created users are in "learning mode" period where the unfamiliar sign-in properties risk detection is turned off while our algorithms learn the user's behavior.
+Newly created users are in a "learning mode" period where the unfamiliar sign-in properties risk detection is turned off while our algorithms learn the user's behavior.
 The learning mode duration is dynamic and depends on how much time it takes the algorithm to gather enough information about the user's sign-in patterns.
 The minimum duration is five days.
 A user can go back into learning mode after a long period of inactivity.

 We also run this detection for basic authentication (or legacy protocols).
 Because these protocols don't have modern properties such as client ID, there's limited data to reduce false positives.
 We recommend our customers to move to modern authentication.

 Unfamiliar sign-in properties can be detected on both interactive and non-interactive sign-ins.
 When this detection is detected on non-interactive sign-ins, it deserves increased scrutiny due to the risk of token replay attacks.

-Selecting an unfamiliar sign-in properties risk allows you to see Additional Info showing you more detail about why this risk triggered.
-The following screenshot shows an example of these details.
+Selecting an unfamiliar sign-in properties risk allows you to see additional info showing more detail about why this risk triggered.

 #### Verified threat actor IP

 Calculated in real-time.
-This risk detection type indicates sign-in activity that is consistent with known IP addresses associated with nation state actors or cyber crime groups, based on Microsoft Threat Intelligence Center (MSTIC).
+This risk detection type indicates sign-in activity that is consistent with known IP addresses associated with nation state actors or cyber crime groups, based on data from the Microsoft Threat Intelligence Center (MSTIC).

 ### Premium user risk detections